 6:47 And it has implications for systemic risk.
 This is a measure of how vulnerable a system is overall.
 A high degree of interconnectivity can be bad for stability, because then the stress can spread through the system like an epidemic.

-7:08 Scientists have sometimes criticized economists who believe ideas and concepts are more important than empirical data, because a foundational guideline in science is: Let the data speak.
-Okay.
+7:09 Scientists have sometimes criticized economists who believe ideas and concepts are more important than empirical data, because a foundational guideline in science is: Let the data speak.
+OK.
 Let's do that.

-8:07 And it turns out to be structured as follows.
-So you have a periphery and a center which contains about 75 percent of all the players, and in the center there's this tiny but dominant core which is made up of highly interconnected companies.
+8:08 And it turns out to be structured as follows.
+So you have a periphery and a center which contains about 75 percent of all the players, and in the center, there's this tiny but dominant core which is made up of highly interconnected companies.
 To give you a better picture, think about a metropolitan area.
-So you have the suburbs and the periphery, you have a center like a financial district, then the core will be something like the tallest high rise building in the center.
+So you have the suburbs and the periphery, you have a center, like a financial district, then the core will be something like the tallest high-rise building in the center.
 And we already see signs of organization going on here.
-Thirty-six percent of the TNCs are in the core only, but they make up 95 percent of the total operating revenue of all TNCs.
+36 percent of the TNCs are in the core only, but they make up 95 percent of the total operating revenue of all TNCs.

-11:38 What should you take home from all of this?
+11:39 What should you take home from all of this?
 Well, the high degree of control you saw is very extreme by any standard.
-The high degree of interconnectivity of the top players in the core could pose a significant systemic risk to the global economy and we could easily reproduce the TNC network with a few simple rules.
+The high degree of interconnectivity of the top players in the core could pose a significant systemic risk to the global economy.
+And we could easily reproduce the TNC network with a few simple rules.
 This means that its structure is probably the result of self-organization.
 It's an emergent property which depends on the rules of interaction in the system, so it's probably not the result of a top-down approach like a global conspiracy.

 13:53 Thank you.